-- EUR 3.4 billion of direct support for people, including workers and vulnerable groups (the allocated "direct support to people" amounts overlap partially with the ESF health and enterprise reprogramming).
+- EUR 5 billion of direct support for people, including workers and vulnerable groups (the allocated "direct support to people" amounts overlap partially with the ESF health and enterprise reprogramming).

 - A EUR 7.6 billion immediate increase of liquidity was provided;

 - 179 cohesion policy programmes have so far opted for 100% EU co-financing;

 - EUR 5.7 billion has been transferred between Funds and between categories of regions.